-This report is intended to present an estimate of anticipated reductions in toxic air pollution that would take place annually in North Carolina beginning in 2020 under the LEV II standards as opposed to federal Tier 2 emission controls.
-Estimates of these relative benefits - as well as other conclusions reached by this report - were derived using a simplified methodology that does not reflect all factors that can influence vehicle emissions.
-It is intended as a measure of the relative policy implications of the LEV II and Tier 2 standards, not a projection of future toxic pollution in North Carolina.
+This report is intended to calculate an estimate of anticipated reductions in toxic air pollution that would take place annually in New Hampshire beginning in 2020 under the LEV II standards as opposed to federal Tier 2 emission controls.
+Estimates of these relative benefits - as well as other conclusions reached by this report - were derived using a simplified methodology that does not reflect all local factors that can influence vehicle emissions.
+It is intended as a measure of the relative policy implications of the LEV II and Tier 2 standards, not a projection of future toxic pollution in New Hampshire.